grand-yarl/angle_planner/README.md

   orientation_coeff - Coefficient of orientation impact, default = 255

-  use_16 - Use 16 neighbours instead of 8, default = False
+  use_astar - Use astar algorithm instead of djikstra, default = True
 ```
 7. Build your workspace